camlee/power-meter/esp32-viewe/docs/OTA.md

 # Manual signed OTA updates

-VIEWE devices accept updates only when all of these conditions are met:
+Power-meter devices accept updates only when all of these conditions are met:

 - the request has the shared bearer token;
 - `manifest.json` has a valid detached ECDSA P-256/SHA-256 signature;
 - the firmware SHA-256 and size match the signed manifest; and
-- the manifest board is `meter`.
+- the manifest board matches the hardware profile: `meter-viewe` or `meter-wroom`.

 This is deliberately a direct, local workflow: devices do not check in, poll a server, or require an Internet connection.
 The updater talks to one device at a